trytouca/trytouca/examples/js/01_node_minimal/README.md

 Suite: is_prime_test
 Revision: v1.0

+ (1 of 3) 13 (pass, 0 ms)
- (1 of 7) 17 (pass, 0 ms)
+ (2 of 3) 17 (pass, 0 ms)
+ (3 of 3) 51 (pass, 0 ms)

-Processed 1 of 1 test cases
+Processed 3 of 3 test cases
 Test completed in 1 ms
 ```

-Now if someone changes the implementation of our `is_prime` function, we
+Now if we change the implementation of our `is_prime` function in the future,
-can rerun this test again to submit the new information as, say, `v2.0`.
+we can rerun this test to submit the new information as, say, `v2.0`.
-Once we do so, the server will compare the new test results against our
-test results for `v1.0` and visualizes all differences.
+The Touca server compares the new test results against our test results for
+`v1.0` and reports any differences in real-time.

 ## General Model